CompCogNeuro/sims/README.md

 # Computational Cognitive Neuroscience Simulations

 This repository contains the neural network simulation models for the [CCN Textbook](https://compcogneuro.org).
-For more information, see the [sims website](https://compcogneuro.org/sims).
+For more information, see the [simulations website](https://compcogneuro.org/simulations).

 ## Status